 - Non-endowment and short-term endowment funds: These funds are invested short-term in fixed income instruments only such as Bankers Acceptance, T-Bills, GICs, short-term bonds or savings accounts.
-The investment priorities are capital preservation, liquidity and cash flow. - · Long-term endowment funds: These funds are invested in common stocks, bonds and derivatives through unit holdings of various pooled funds.
+The investment priorities are capital preservation, liquidity and cash flow. - Long-term endowment funds: These funds are invested in common stocks, bonds, alternative investments (real estate and infrastructure) and derivatives through unit holdings of various pooled funds.
 The pooled funds have unit values determined daily based on end of the day market values.
-The target asset mix is 25% Canadian equity, 30% global equity, 35% bonds and 10% market neutral hedge strategy which uses derivatives.
-The maximums for each of the broad asset classes are 60% equity Canadian and Global combined, 60% bonds, including the market neutral hedge strategy, and 15% market neutral hedge strategy.
+The target asset mix is 25% Canadian equity, 30% global equity and 45% bonds.
+The maximums for each of the broad asset classes are 60% equity Canadian and Global combined, 60% bonds.
 The objective is an average real net return of at least 3% per annum with modest tolerance for short-term volatility.
 Real return means the return in excess of inflation.